 - even if people do not click it, the very presence of it makes that a visitor is confident you can be reached in case of any problems, lowering barriers to buy at your online shop;

-- of course people will be able to call you without the hassle of turning your website inside out to find your phone number;
+- of course, people will be able to call you without the hassle of turning your website inside out to find your phone number;

 - a local number might stimulate local buyers to buy at your place.

-Of course they created a secondary, textual call-to-action right below the local number, to assure visitors from other cities than Sydney, that the company could still help with their air conditioning needs.
+Of course, they created a secondary, textual call-to-action right below the local number, to assure visitors from other cities than Sydney, that the company could still help with their air conditioning needs.

 Subscribe to newsletter

 The last example I would like to mention in this post is the Subscribe to Newsletter option.
-Again, you really only need an email address for that.
-Even if you would really want more details, you can always ask for these later.
+Again, you only need an email address for that.
+Even if you would want more details, you can always ask for these later.

 The subscribe to newsletter call-to-action can be on every page, below every post or after every check out page.
-The main difference with the contact or quote form mentioned above is that it is a lot less clear what the consequences are.
+The main difference between the contact or quote form mentioned above is that it is a lot less clear what the consequences are.
 It’s quite clear that filling out a contact form leads to the company contacting you.